Timeline: Key dates in the U.S.-China trade war

 Aug.
 9, 2019

-Trump says he may cancel in-person trade talks with China scheduled for Washington in September, and that he is not ready to make a deal with Beijing.
+Trump says he is not ready to make a deal with Beijing and suggests he may cancel in-person trade talks with China scheduled for Washington in September.
 The U.S. president also says the United States will continue to refrain from doing business with Chinese telecoms equipment giant Huawei, an apparent rollback of his promise during the meeting with Xi.

+But a White House official later says that Trump was referring to a ban on U.S. government purchases of Huawei equipment, not requests for sales by U.S. companies, which are still being assessed by the Commerce Department.

 Compiled by Dan Burns, Jonas Ekblom and Andrea Shalal; editing by Peter Cooney and Steve Orlofsky